 Greek Orthodox Ladies’ Fellowship (G.O.L.F.)

 Father Vasileios leads our women’s study and fellowship group throughout the traditional school year.
-The group meets on Tuesday mornings at 10:00.
 Everyone is welcome to attend.
 (This doubles as a fun playgroup for the children who tag along!)

 Camp Saint Nicholas: Vacation Church Camp